MacLake/djangocms-events/README.md

 will be shown. `DJANGOCMS_EVENTS_PAGINATE_BY` sets the number of events per page in the events list and defaults to 100.
 With setting `DJANGOCMS_EVENTS_NR_INITIALLY_SHOWN` to a number that is smaller than the number of events per page, only this number of events will be shown on the overview, the rest will be hidden in an accordion, otherwise no events will be hidden.
+With `DJANGOCMS_EVENTS_CORNER_LABELS: bool = True` corner labels in pictures of calendar lists (app hook or plug-in) indicate the corresponding calendar by its colour.

 ### JavaScript frontend libraries